Techtonica/curriculum/testing-and-tdd/integration-testing.md

 When one program calls a function from within another program, that's an _API_!
 APIs, or "Application Programming Interfaces" are everywhere!
-Most APIs are distributed either as a library that you add to your package.json and start using right away, or are exposed over the web via HTTP.
+Most APIs are distributed either as a library, that you add to your package.json and start using right away, or are exposed over the web via HTTP.